Activity

 Materials

-• home made wires, wires cut from holiday lights, or purchased electrical wires
+• wires cut from holiday light strings (I do this), or purchased electrical wires, or home made wires

 • batteries, I use AA size